 What opportunities are available at the end of the scheme?

-Previous graduates have gone on to achieve internal promotion and become signalling designers or assistant design engineers.
+Previous graduates have gone on to achieve internal promotion and become assistant signalling designers, assistant design engineers or assistant project engineers.
 There are also plenty of opportunities for promotion to senior management positions across the organisation.

 Why you should choose this scheme

 The scheme is aligned to UK-SPEC objectives and is accredited by the IET.
 You’ll have access to world-class training and the opportunity to be involved in some of the biggest engineering projects in Britain.